nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Example of usage:
      `name F.r.i.e.n.d.s`

-* A new season of F.r.i.e.n.d.s just started airing and you would like to update your show details from 1 season to 2.
+* A new season of F.r.i.e.n.d.s just started airing, and you would like to update your show details from 1 season to 2.
 Example of usage:
      `season 2`

-* Suppose the first season has 10 episodes and the new season of F.r.i.e.n.d.s has 11 episodes.
+* Suppose the first season has 10 episodes, and the new season of F.r.i.e.n.d.s has 11 episodes.
 Example of usage:
      `episode 10,11`